Nevis Historical and Conservation Society: Horatio Nelson Museum

 The Horatio Nelson Museum is located to the southeast of Charlestown at Bellevue.
 The facility houses the Nevis Island Archives of historical records.
+It has been closed to the public since 2019.

 This museum featured the Horatio Nelson Collection, an extensive collection of Nelson memorabilia collected by the late Robert Abrahams, a Philadelphia lawyer who had a home in Nevis, who compiled the collection during his life and first displayed it at his Nevis home.
 Mr. Abrahams donated the artifacts to the Society, which he believed was most capable of caring for the collection, and the Society began construction of the Horatio Nelson Museum to house the collection in 1990.
 When Admiral Nelson was a young sea captain, he was stationed on Nevis during the mid-1780s.
 In 1787, Nelson married a young widow who was a Nevis plantation owner's daughter-in-law, Frances (Fanny) Nisbet.

-In 2022 the Society embarked on the redevelopment/re-branding of the Nelson Museum into the “Nevis Maritime Museum & Nelson Collection”, which will delve into stories such as Nevis boat building and fisheries traditions (lighters, fishing boats, traps, etc), shipwrecks (ie. HMS Solebay and HMS Childsplay) as well as the fascinating story of Pirates in Nevis.
+In 2022 the Society embarked on the redevelopment/re-branding of the Nelson Museum into the “Nevis Maritime Museum & Nelson Collection”, which will delve into stories such as Nevis boat building and fisheries traditions (lighters, fishing boats, traps, etc.), shipwrecks (i.e. HMS Solebay and HMS Childsplay) as well as the fascinating story of Pirates in Nevis.

 The new museums will not only spark an interest in tourists, but through the development of a variety of educational programming and tools, can also aim to inspire the next generation of Nevisians to champion the cause of cultural heritage and cultural industries in their communities.